bhudgens/blog/_pages/about.md

 My name is Benjamin and my goofy companion is Alex.
 We are traveling full time for the next year.
 We travel all over with a goal of chasing beautiful locations that are around sixty degrees.
 Alex would prefer 110 degrees.
 She is always cold.
 I personally love when it's freezing but we've found a way to compromise.

-We started as vandwellers but maintained our residences back home.
-Technically, we're still staying in a van but we upgraded to a mini-motorhome.
-Eventually our travels grew and we finally decided to get rid of our apartments and travel full time.
+We started as vandwellers but originally maintained a residence back home.
+Eventually our trips grew longer and we finally decided to get rid of our apartments and travel full time.
+Technically, we're still staying in a van but we upgraded to a mini-motorhome after a while.

 ### Why did we start traveling?